Masters in Geography

 Graduates with a Master of Art in Geography Will:

 - Demonstrate the ability to critically evaluate and interpret published research on the theoretical foundations of geographical information science.

 - Demonstrate the ability to explain contemporary issues in geographic information science in the context of current theory.

 - Demonstrate the ability to define a research problem and design and execute a research program.

 - Demonstrate the ability to evaluate and interpret research results in the context of current theory.

 - Demonstrate the ability to communicate research results in written, graphic, and verbal form.

 - Demonstrate understanding of how geographic information science and technology may be applied to a variety of problems.

-If you are interested in applying for a Master of Arts in Geography, please contact the Geography Graduate Advisor.
+If you are interested in applying for a Master of Arts in Geography, please contact Dr. Ahoura Zandiatashbar, our Geography Graduate Advisor.